mrsuraj1438-cpu/90DaysOfDevOps/2026/day-41/day-41-triggers.md

 * Cron for **every Monday at 9 AM UTC:** `0 9 * * 1`
 * For 9 AM IST → convert to UTC: 3:30 UTC

-**Today I learned:** I can schedule workflows to run automatically using cron syntax.

 ---